antonyrain/python-binance-futures/README.md

 -- To change directory use the command ‘cd’ like this ‘cd /home/user/python_projects’’ and navigate to your project folder.

--- To create a virtual environment use the commands:
+-- To create a virtual environment use the command:

 > py -m venv env